 Inspect your stucco for leaks, missing or aged caulking, cracking, black discoloration, bulges in the finish, or missing stucco—but do NOT pressure wash any stains.
 If you have any doubts about the condition of your stucco, schedule an inspection by a professional before moisture intrusion leads to extensive damage and rot.

 Roofing: Repairs Are Crucial

 As your home's first line of defense, now is the time to make sure your roof is ready for fall and winter.
 No need to physically get onto your roof, simply perform a visual inspection, using binoculars if necessary.
 Look for missing, loose, buckled, curled, or cracked shingles, stains, sagging areas.
 Also, check for damage to flashing in valleys and around vents, pipes, chimneys, and skylights.
 If a few shingles are damaged, they should be replaced immediately, but if you have a lot of damage, it's probably time to replace your entire roof.

 The beautiful fall leaves are going to start making their way right into your gutters.
 As one of the major causes of ice dams, clogged gutters need to be cleaned out and old and damaged gutters need to be replaced.
 By cleaning and clearing out your gutters and downspouts you can prevent water from pooling and damaging your roof and siding.

 Let SuperiorPRO Help You with All Your Autumn Home Exterior Maintenance

-Call SuperiorPRO today and have a licensed, certified professional check the condition of your roof, windows, siding, and any other aspect of your home's exterior.
+Call SuperiorPRO today at 770-203-0165 and have a licensed, certified professional check the condition of your roof, windows and doors, siding, painting, stucco, gutters, and any other aspect of your home's exterior.
 Take the time to make repairs and replacements this autumn so you can rest easy this winter and for many more seasons to come.